Kieranflaherty/Image-Converter-Storage-Tool/README.md

 ## File Archive System

 This script can be used to transfer files from a specified folder to another specified location.
 In this scenario it was used on a daily scheduled task to transfer the images from that day to a folder elswhere with the following name layout - "CAMERA_NAME_DD_MM_YYYY".
-The file name can be edited within the code too.
+The file name can be edited within the code too by editing the string.